What is The Meaning Of The Face Dove Line Drawing By Picasso?

 In the Face Dove line drawing, the artist has drawn sharp lines on the facial features, giving confidence to the object.

-Some people may perceive it a child’s face, and the Dove is taking care of and providing protection.
+Some people may perceive it as a child’s face, and the dove is taking care of and providing protection.

-The drawing almost feels like the Dove is protecting the woman treating her like she’s her offspring, and has a sense of care and responsibility for the woman.
+The drawing almost feels like the dove is protecting the woman treating her like she’s her offspring, and having a sense of care and responsibility for the woman.

-Picasso was known for his love of birds is particularly Pigeons and Doves.
+Picasso was known for his love of birds, particularly pigeons and doves.

 Doves in Picasso’s Life

-The story of the connection with Pablo Picasso and the Dove is remarkable and can be read further here.
+The story of the connection between Pablo Picasso and the dove is remarkable and can be read further here.

 Many elements in visual art are formed to create a meaningful story for the artist, but the meaning is subjective due to the viewer’s analysis.